Dimitrios-Tsiaras/portofolio/README.md

 # Portofolio

 Hello and welcome!
-This is a repository to host my personal projects and create a career portofolio.
+This is a repository to host my personal projects and demonstrate my career portofolio.